Large-scale behavior of a particle system with mean-field interaction: Traveling wave solutions: Traveling wave shapes within a finite frame

 We must have $\nu^* < 1$.
 Denote $y_i^* = \gamma_i^{-1}(\nu^*)$.
 It is easy to see that $y_2^* = \max \{y \ge y_2 ~|~ \bar J(y-)=1\}$, i.e. $y_2^*$ must be exactly the smallest point of decrease of $\bar J$.
 Indeed, $\bar J$ cannot have a point of decrease $\hat \nu \in [\nu_*,\nu^*)$.
 If such point $\hat \nu$ existed, then using the argument analogous to that we used just above to show that $\bar J(y_2-)=1$, we would obtain that $\gamma_1^{-1}(\nu)- \gamma_2^{-1}(\nu)$ would be strictly increasing in a small interval immediately to the right of point $\hat \nu$, which would contradict the definition of the horizontal distance $h$.
 On the other hand, if $y_2^*$ is {\em not} a point of decrease of $\bar J$, i.e. $\bar J(\hat \nu)=1$ for some $\hat y > y_2^*$, then again using essentially same argument, we would obtain that $\gamma_1^{-1}(\nu)- \gamma_2^{-1}(\nu)$ would have to remain constant in a small interval immediately to the right of point $\nu^*$, which would contradict the definition of $\nu^*$.

-Finally, if $y_2^*$ is the point of decrease of $\bar J$, then, using essentially same argument once again, we obtain that $\gamma_1^{-1}(\nu)- \gamma_2^{-1}(\nu)$ must be strictly increasing in a small interval immediately to the right of point $\nu^*$, which contradicts the definition of the horizontal distance $h$.
-End of Claim 3 proof. $\Box$
+Finally, if $y_2^*$ is the point of decrease of $\bar J$, then, using essentially same argument once again, we obtain that $\gamma_1^{-1}(\nu)- \gamma_2^{-1}(\nu)$ must be strictly increasing in a small interval immediately to the right of point $\nu^*$, which contradicts the definition of the horizontal distance $h$. \end{proof}